 This is where caffeine may help.
 Two small studies have found that it seems to increase the amount of tears in your eyes.

 In one study from Japan, researchers divided 78 people into two groups.
 One got capsules with 200 mg to 600 mg of caffeine, depending on the person’s weight.
 That's roughly the amount in 2 to 6 cups of coffee.
-The other got a placebo, capsules with just a filler inside.
+The other got placebo capsule with just a filler inside.
 The researchers found that the people who got caffeine had more tears.

 A smaller study from Ghana had similar results, showing a boost in tear production from caffeine.
 These studies fit with earlier research that showed people who used caffeine had lower rates of dry eye than people who didn’t.